JetBrains-Research/lca-baselines/module_summarization/README.md

 #### Generation

-In order to generate your predictions add your parameters in the config[configs] and run:
+In order to generate your predictions, add your parameters in the (config)[configs/] directory and run:

-* `poetry run python chatgpt.py --config="configs/config_openai.yaml"` if you use [OpenAI](https://platform.openai.com/docs/overview) models
+* `poetry run python chatgpt.py --config="configs/config_openai.yaml"` if you use [OpenAI](https://platform.openai.com/docs/overview) models;
-* `poetry run python togetherai.py --config="configs/config_together.yaml"` if you use [Together.AI](https://www.together.ai/) models
+* `poetry run python togetherai.py --config="configs/config_together.yaml"` if you use [Together.AI](https://www.together.ai/) models.

-The script will generate predictions and put it into "save_dir" folder from config.
+The script will generate predictions and put them into the `save_dir` directory from config.

 #### Metrics